scenaristeur/vue2_solid/README.md

   ```

-  - use anywhere in your app
+  - enjoy ! and use anywhere in your app
-  exemple : src/App.vue
+  -- exemple in src/App.vue
   ```
   <template>
   <div id="app">